-Research led by Dr Krithi Karanth analysed data from more than 10,000 households and identified conflict hotspots around several Indian reserves including Bandipur and Nagarahole National Parks.
-These parks are home to globally significant populations of tigers, leopards and elephants.
+Effective wildlife conservation efforts have led to growing populations of tigers, leopards and elephants in India’s Western Ghats.
+This conservation success has increased the frequency and severity of crop and property damage, livestock predation and occasionally human injury and death.
+Research led by Dr Krithi Karanth across India interviewing 10,000 households identified conflict hotspots including around Bandipur and Nagarahole Tiger Reserves.
+These reserves are home to globally important populations of tigers, leopards and elephants.
 When wildlife is seen as a cost, in lost crops and livestock, and as a threat to safety it is unsurprising that local families retaliate by killing “problem” animals.

 Project Wild Seve (‘seve’ in Kannada means service or to serve) designed by Dr Krithi Karanth was launched in 2015 with the support of Wildlife Conservation Society and Centre for Wildlife Studies.
-Wild Seve serves conflict-prone households and villages identified around Nagarahole and Bandipur National Parks.
-Wild Seve is helping to build tolerance for wildlife and empowering people.
-Upon receipt of a call, the field staff are dispatched to reported conflict incident sites to assess the extent of the damage.
+Upon receipt of a call, locally based field staff are dispatched to reported incident locations.
+They assess the extent of the damage and help the affected family file and track compensation claims with the government.
+Wild Seve has grown to service 600 village settlements and almost 1/2 million people around Nagarahole and Bandipur National Parks.
+By empowering people and assisting the government, Wild Seve is helping to build tolerance for wildlife and wild places.